novant-io/jasper/jasper-spec-protocol.md

 ## Points

-The `/points` endpoint provides meta-data information about the available points in this system.
+The `/points` endpoint provides meta-data information about the available points under a source.
 It takes a required `source_id` argument.

     {
       "points": [